GrzegorzManiak/PY-RTMP-NODE/README.md

           as I am still working on it.

 ### Terminology
-- Node: A node is a server that is running the RTMP Node software, it can be a root node, edge node, root relay node or relay node.
+- Node: A node is a server that is running the RTMP Node software, it can be a root node, root relay node or relay node.
-- Root Relay Node: A node that can take in a stream from the Ingest node, and relay it to other nodes, This not can NOT output a stream to the end user, only to other nodes.
+- Root Relay Node: A node that can take in a stream from the Ingest node, and relay it to other nodes, This not can NOT output a stream to the end user, only to other nodes, it can also ingest a stream from other root relay nodes, this is where most of the load balancing will happen.
 - Relay Node: A node that can take in a stream from a Root Relay Node, and relay it to other nodes or the end user, this is the only node capable of transcoding the stream.
 - Ingest Node: A node that can take in a stream from a broadcaster, and ONLY relay it to Root Level Relay Nodes.

 ### Relaying